wavefrontHQ/docs/pages/doc/wavefront_prometheus.md

 ![Prometheus query](images/prometheus_sample.png)

-## Differences Between Prometheus and ts() Queries
+## How Prometheus Queries Can Differ in Wavefront.

-Wavefront supports Prometheus functions out of the box, with the following minor differences.
+Wavefront supports all Prometheus functions out of the box.
+There are a small number of differences.

 <table style="width: 100%;">
 <tbody>